davidhunter22/GlobalCrossDLLTemplateStaticOnMSVC/README.md

 Given a template like the following

-    template <typename T> struct Foo
+    template <typename T> struct Counter
     {
         static inline T value;
     }

-you would expect that if you instantiate the template for a given type T say int that there would only be one Foo::value in your program.
+you would expect that if you instantiate the template for a given type T say int that there would only be one Counter::value in your program.
-However if you are using Microsoft Visual Studio, this has been tested up to at least 16.8, and you use the Foo<int> in mutliple
+However if you are using Microsoft Visual Studio, this has been tested up to at least 16.8, and you use the Counter<int> in mutliple
-DLLs you will get one instance of Foo::value per DLL.
+DLLs you will get one instance of Counter::value per DLL.

 This is surprising to many people and there are many cases of people reporting it and attempting to get it to work in the manner that most people expect, that there is only on "value" for a given type T across a whole program.
 See below for examples of people posting about this.